 If you want to attract people to your stake pool, a good marketing campaign is a necessary step in differentiating it from other pools.
 Aside from gathering more delegates, it also helps keep them interested and builds up stock in your pool, inform your constituents about changes and updates, etc. Constant marketing is thus a cornerstone of maintaining a staking pool.

-Getting a website and blog up-and-running is a must.
+Getting a website and blog up and running is a must.
 It’s important to the point of being obvious.
-With so many cryptocurrencies out there, you need to stand out, so just have a webpage to redirect people won’t be enough.
+With so many cryptocurrencies out there, you need to stand out, so just having a webpage to redirect people won’t be enough.
 Digital promotion is your main venue of marketing with some channels more prominent for cryptocurrency promotion than others.

 Another must-have channel is BitCoinTalk.
 While not as big as it used to be, its main benefit is that it’s dedicated to DeFi operations, so you won’t get any waste readership.
 Unlike every other channel, everyone there is at least interested in the topic.
 A link to BCT is also a place where most currencies are registered, so it’s nice to at least have your name on there.